πŸ† WINNER · NYAS Junior Academy 2026

 Why it works without violating privacy

 Voice recordings never leave the device except as raw PCM audio sent to the analysis endpoint, and even there they are not stored after analysis.
 Only the numerical biomarker results are saved.
-The chat AI runs through a Cloudflare Worker that never sees the patient's account credentials.
-Passwords are hashed on-device using expo-crypto.
+The chat AI runs through a Cloudflare Worker that never sees the patient's account in raw form.
+Passwords are hashed server-side with PBKDF2-SHA256 (100k iterations, per-user salt) and never persist as plaintext anywhere in the system.
 Caregiver access is opt-in and revocable by the patient.

 What it does not do